Ibabalola/git-essential-training/git-remote-cheat-sheet.md

 `git fetch --prune` will fetch and prune at the same time.
 Use `-p` as a shortcut

 `git pull` will fetch and merge the changes into your local master branch

+`git pull --rebase` To keep local changes at the end of the current branch